rezendemateus/dio-study-repository/README.md

 # dio-study-repository
-Repository created to store study projects during bootcamp at DIO.
+Repository created to store projects developed during the game development bootcamp at DIO.